 to that the challenges of relocating to a new area, moving into a

-smaller space and making new friends.
-Suddenly, staying put might
+smaller space and making new friends and, suddenly, staying put

-Here are some alternatives to selling your home:
+Here are some possible alternatives to selling your home:

-- Think about converting your home to dual occupancy so you can
+- Converting your home to dual occupancy so you can live in one

-- Rent out some rooms (this has tax implications and may affect
+- Renting out some rooms; however, this has tax implications and

-your age pension so seek financial advice before you proceed)
+may affect your Age Pension so seek financial advice before you

-- Consider a reverse mortgage if you need extra
+- Considering a reverse mortgage if you need extra

-cash and have solid equity in your home
+cash and have equity in your home - but make sure you understand

-easier to move around as you get older.
-My aged care website has
+around as you get older.
+The My aged care website has

 information on getting help to stay in your own home so you can